Reviewed on this page:

-Unlike Utada's first singles compilation, this includes five new tracks (her final recordings before a self-imposed hiatus), comprising the best greatest-hits extras this side of Original Musiquarium.
+Unlike Utada's first singles compilation, this includes five new tracks (the final recordings before a self-imposed hiatus), comprising the best greatest-hits extras this side of Original Musiquarium.

-She tries on several new styles - loud drums and guitars on "Show Me Love (Not A Dream)"; nightclub jazz on Edith Piaf's "Hymne A L'Amour" - and somehow blends them into a cohesive, wistful examination of her life and work before age 30 ("Goodbye Happiness").
+The record introduces several new styles - loud drums and guitars on "Show Me Love (Not A Dream)"; nightclub jazz on Edith Piaf's "Hymne A L'Amour" - and somehow blends them into a cohesive, wistful examination of Utada's life and work before age 30 ("Goodbye Happiness").
 Even the Chistmas song fits the contemplative mood.
-Taking stock of her career thus far, she seems comfortable with what she's accomplished, but also senses she's barely scratched the surface of some deeper truths.
+As an artist looking back on a short spectacular career, Utada seems to be comfortable with what's already been accomplished, while also sensing that deeper truths remain to be uncovered.

-The title is Japanese for First Love, recalling her debut, but musically and lyrically it's more like Fantôme II, a further exploration of sparse instrumentation and sorrow ("Nokoriga").
-Occasionally she builds up to a big climax - "Play A Love Song" has a faux gospel chorus, while "Ōzora de Dakishimete" is a full-blown (though concise) suite - but rarely breaks the mood.
-Her melodies are as lovely and hooks as catchy as ever, which is sometimes incongruous ("Too Proud," 808s and heartbreak with a rap from Jevon), but just as often wondrous (the singles "Forevermore" and the relatively cheerful "Anata").
+The title is Japanese for First Love, recalling the record-breaking debut, but musically and lyrically it's more like Fantôme II, a further exploration of sparse instrumentation and sorrow ("Nokoriga").
+Occasionally Utada builds up to a big climax - "Play A Love Song" has a faux gospel chorus, while "Ōzora de Dakishimete" is a full-blown (though concise) suite - but rarely breaks the mood.
+The melodies are as lovely and hooks as catchy as ever, which is sometimes incongruous ("Too Proud," 808s and heartbreak with a rap from Jevon), but just as often wondrous (the singles "Forevermore" and the relatively cheerful "Anata").
 (DBW)